anikinsl/rux/README.md

 default.
 There are -o utf-8, -e, -t.

-The expectancy value of the presence of every Cyrillic characters in the some text were taken from the dump of Russian translation of the `FreeBSD Handbook'.
+The expectancy value of the presence of every Cyrillic characters in the some text were taken from the dump of Russian translation of the "FreeBSD Handbook".

 ## News